redstone-finance/redstone-docs/docs/dapps/non-evm/stellar/rust-tutorial.md

 };
 ```

-The function processes on-chain the payload passed as an argument and returns an array of aggregated values of each feed passed as an identifier inside feed_ids, and a timestamp related to the payload data packages.
+The function processes on-chain the `payload` passed as an argument and returns an array of aggregated values of each feed passed as an identifier inside `feed_ids`, and a `timestamp` related to the payload data packages.

 ```rust
 fn get_prices_from_payload(